The Running Man (video game): Reception

-Tony Dillon of Commodore User wrote that the game "is fun for a while.
-But behind all the glitz is still a run of the mill beat em' up."
+Tony Dillon of Commodore User wrote that the game "is fun for a while", but considered it an average beat em' up.
 Julian Rignall of Computer and Video Games also considered it "a barely average beat 'em up", expressing disappointment with the game considering its film license.
-Gordon Hamlett of Your Amiga considered it a "substandard" beat 'em up, while Zzap!64 stated that the game consisted of "repetitive beat-'em up action with very few moves to choose from."
+Gordon Hamlett of Your Amiga considered it a "substandard" beat 'em up, while Zzap!64 wrote that the game consisted of repetitive beat-'em up action with few moves to choose from.

 Crash praised the game and considered it to be a good film tie-in, while mentioning its difficulty, particularly during the puzzle aspect.
-Mark Higham of ST/Amiga Format stated that because the game has only five levels, "the whole thing can get ridiculously hard ridiculously quickly."
-Rignall also criticized the difficulty, writing that the first two opponents "are relatively easy, and then the difficulty is hoisted right up and the third one is very difficult to beat, resulting in frustration and annoyance."
-Hamlett wrote that when a dog knocks the player down and inflicts damage, "there is a fair chance that it will turn and do the same again before you have a chance to respond."
+Mark Higham of ST/Amiga Format said that because the game has only five levels, the game has "ridiculously" hard difficulty and short length.
+Rignall also criticized the difficulty, saying that it goes as relatively easy at the start and later through much more difficult levels and opponents, resulting in frustration and annoyance.
+Hamlett wrote that when a dog knocks the player down and inflicts damage, there is a fair chance that it will turn and do the same again before the players have a chance to respond.
 Some were critical that only a small portion of the screen is used for gameplay.

 The graphics received some praise, along with the sound.
 The game's introduction sequence was mostly praised.
-Dillon wrote that it was "probably the most impressive part of the game," calling it "nothing short of amazing."
-Rignall considered the sequence to be among the best he had seen on a computer, but wrote that "from then on things go downhill alarmingly swiftly."
-Zzap!64 criticized the game's "dull" graphics and wrote, "Following the impressive intro sequence the game itself comes as something of a disappointment."
-Higham felt that the graphics and gameplay speed needed improvement, writing, "An opening sequence of brilliant sampled music and digitised pictures just isn't enough to sustain your interest when you get into the game."
+Dillon wrote that it was the most impressive part of the game.
+Rignall considered the sequence to be among the best he had seen on a computer, but was negative to the graphics overall.
+Zzap!64 criticized the game's "dull" graphics and gameplay, but praised the intro sequence.
+Higham felt that the graphics and gameplay speed needed improvement; although praising intro sequence with sampled music and digitised images, he concluded that those features are not enough to recommend this game.

 Several critics disliked the controls and sluggish gameplay.
-Reviewing the Amiga version, The Games Machine wrote, "The makings of a good game are there, but they have been spoiled by frustrating gameplay and poor control."
-The Games Machine later wrote that the Atari ST version "plays just as badly as the Amiga game."
-The magazine stated that the ZX Spectrum version had slightly improved control but negatively noted that it was still the same basic game.
+Reviewing the Amiga version, The Games Machine wrote that the game has frustrating gameplay and poor controls.
+The Games Machine later wrote that the Atari ST version plays just as badly as the Amiga game.
+The magazine wrote that the ZX Spectrum version had slightly improved control but negatively noted that it was still the same basic game.
 Hamlett criticized the Amiga version for its poor joystick response.
 Zzap!64 stated that the C64 version had slightly better playability than the Amiga version but that it was just as sluggish.